How to Check Temperature Without Thermometer

 Get Someone to Bring You a Thermometer

-If you’re really concerned about whether or not you’re running a fever, the only thing you can do to actually know is to get a thermometer.
+If you’re concerned about whether or not you’re running a fever, the only thing you can do to know is to get a thermometer.

-The only sure thanks to checking for a fever is to use a thermometer.
+The only sure thing to check for a fever is to use a thermometer.
 You can buy these over the counter at a pharmacy.

 A fever may be a temperature over 100.4 degrees Fahrenheit,” Thum says.
 So, if you can muster the energy to walk to the store, it’ll be a worthwhile investment (plus, if this happens again, you won’t have to wonder).